martinrichardson123456/GettingAndCleaningData_Week4_ProgrammingAssignment/Codebook.md

 3 - 81)
 In the raw data, signals were recorded from smartphone accelerometers and gyroscopes.
 Since so many (561) variables were recorded and each variable has a number of aspects to it, they follow an abbreviated naming convention.

 The prefix 't' indicates a time-domain signal.
-The prefix 'f' indicates a frequency-domain signal (Fourier transform of signal).
+The prefix 'f' indicates a frequency-domain signal, as discussed lower down.

-Acceleration signals were separated into 'body' and 'gravity' components, so this is indicated by either ...Body... or ...Gravity... in the variable name.
+Acceleration signals were separated into 'body' and 'gravity' components, so this is indicated by either '-Body-' or '-Gravity-' in the variable name.

-Whether the signal is from an accelerometer or a gyroscope is indicated by the presence of ...Acc... or ...Gyro... in the variable name.
+Whether the signal is from an accelerometer or a gyroscope is indicated by the presence of '-Acc-' or '-Gyro-' in the variable name.

 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+The body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).

+- The magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).

+- A Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
+(Note the 'f' to indicate frequency domain signals).

+- Mean values of the quantities stated in the raw data are indicated by '-mean()-'.

+- Standard deviations of the quantities stated in the raw data are indicated by '-std()-'.

 tBodyAcc-XYZ
 tGravityAcc-XYZ